Vegetable Tanned Leather VS Chrome Tanned Leather

 Environmental and Physical Impacts

 Unlike vegetable tanning, Chrome Tanning doesn't use raw hides but rather part-tanned skins that gives the hides a distinct blue colour.
 The tanning process works exactly the same in principle - apart from chromium salts, not tannins are used.
 I wont bore you with the science on how this works but it means the leather is a lot thinner and softer straight off the bat.
 This sounds great right? actually it is not.
-Its dreadful for the environment and for people too.
+Its dreadful for the environment and for people too (previous link was deleted due to legal action on publisher).
 Every year all around the world blue tinted chrome tanning waste water, polluted with chemicals and heavy metals such as lead, chromium, methylisothiazolinone and formaldehyde is unsafely dumped onto agricultural/ land all around the world.
 Widely linked with a multitude of health issues in both people and local wildlife, causing problems with eyes, lymphatic systems, kidneys, skin, liver and lungs.

 I had the misfortune of going to a Chrome Tannery in Morocco, and I cannot emphasise how much of a negative experience it was.